Uniting higher education, governments, industry and society for a sustainable future

 Thuwal, Saudi Arabia

-Taking place for the first time in the Middle East at King Abdullah University of Science and Technology (KAUST), the Global Sustainable Development Congress brings together 1,000+ global thought leaders and innovators to discuss urgent solutions to the sustainability emergency.
+The Global Sustainable Development Congress brings together 1,600+ global thought leaders and innovators to discuss urgent solutions to the sustainability emergency.

-Challenging the usual thinking on what higher education, with the support of governments, businesses and society, must do to help society meet the United Nations’ Sustainable Development Goals (SDGs), the congress is a call to action for global universities to pivot their educational, research, innovation and outreach programmes towards tangible outcomes.
+Challenging the usual thinking on what higher education, governments, businesses and society must do to help society meet the United Nations’ Sustainable Development Goals (SDGs), the congress is a call to action for global universities to pivot their educational, research, innovation and outreach programmes towards tangible outcomes.

 Delegates from around the world will immerse themselves in sessions aligned with the societal transformations needed to achieve the SDGs.